tvondra/signed_context/README.md

 make it harder to use a leaked context.
 But it also requires some sort of automated context signing, because the contexts will be unique for connection.

+### challenge-response protocol

+A twist on set-once contexts could be a challenge-response protocol, i.e. the server generates a challenge, and the signed context would have to factor that into the signed context somehow.
+Imagine a random value as challenge, and the context would need to include that in the signature to prove knowledge of the secret key.

+This can be seen as an extension of additional information in the context, to bind it to a particular TCP connection.
+It also requires some sort of automated context signing.

 ### set key using security-definer function